vaamb/ouranos-core/README.md

 Ouranos
 =======

-Ouranos is a companion application of [Gaia](https://gitlab.com/eupla/gaia.git).
+Ouranos is the companion application of [Gaia](https://github.com/vaamb/gaia.git).
 It can be used to manage multiple instances of Gaia, log data and it provides a web api to retrieve data.